 9. Don't stockpile medicines

 The Therapeutic Goods Administration has not yet received any notifications of medicine shortages in Australia that are a direct result of COVID-19.
 While you may like to ensure you have at least two weeks' supply of prescription medicines in the event you're quarantined and can't get to the chemist, there is no need to stockpile.
-This could result in others not being able to access medications they need.
+This could result in others not being able to access medications they need straight away.

 10. Don't neglect your mental health

-For the latest medical advice and official reports on coronavirus (COVID-19), read the Australian Government's health alert.
+For the latest medical advice and official reports on coronavirus (COVID-19), read the Australian government's health alert.